rwxrob/zet/docs/1808/README.md

 Another advantage of just accepting our CGO fate is that later I can incorporate other C things (more notable for Python stubbing than anything) and be ready for it.

-Still, adding a CGO dependency to *this single thing* will force every fucking Bonzai monolith that includes a command branch that uses this to use CGO even if it is just for that single branch.
+Still, adding a CGO dependency to *this single thing* will force every Bonzai monolith that includes a command branch that uses this to use CGO even if it is just for that single branch.
 There is *no way* that is worth it.
 So the answer is NO CGO --- ever.
 I don't care how much a perf hit we take.
 The load is already distributed across different instances of keg directories.
 And, if it every came to it, we can replace the internal non-CGO API with one that is, no premature optimization.

 * GitHub - glebarez/go-sqlite: pure-Go SQLite driver for Go (SQLite embedded)
   <https://github.com/glebarez/go-sqlite>